EuPathDB/cattoy/ReadMe.md

 ### Alternative Usage

-If you want to forego the `cattoy` script, the `httpdlog.so` module can be manually loaded into an `sqlite3` session and a virtual table manually created for an apache log file.
+If you want to forego the `cattoy` script, the `access_log.so` module can be manually loaded into an `sqlite3` session and a virtual table manually created for an apache log file.

 Start the CLI client